braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/manual_integration_options.md

 	- `Accounts.framework`
 	- `AdSupport.framework`
 	- `StoreKit.framework`
-7. While still under the target for your project, select the "Build Settings" tab.
+7. Select the "Build Settings" tab.
 In the "Linking" section, locate the "Other Linker Flags" setting and add the `-ObjC` flag.
 8. The SDWebImage framework is required for the Braze News Feed, Content Cards and In-App Messaging to function properly.
 SDWebImage is used for image downloading and displaying, including GIFs.
 If you intend to use the News Feed, Content Cards or In-App Messages, please follow the steps below.

 ### SDWebImage Integration